 Welcome, JavaScript adventurers!
 In this chapter, we embark on a journey into the realm of promises.
 Promises provide a more structured and readable way to handle asynchronous operations compared to callback functions.
 Buckle up as we explore the fundamentals, practical applications, and advanced considerations of promises in JavaScript.

-function) when the food (result) is ready, or letting you know if there’s an issue (calling your .catch
+.then function) when the food (result) is ready, or letting you know if there’s an issue (calling your .catch function).

 function getUserData(userId) {